chrismatthews939/DataEng-Learning-Journal/9. Data Responsibilities/Topic-3-Data-governance-and-data-stewardship.md

 When deciding how to implement or improve stewardship, consider these evaluation criteria:

-### a. **Organizational Fit**
+1. **Organizational Fit**
     - Does the strategy align with the company’s size, culture, and technical stack?
     - Are roles (data owners, stewards, custodians) clearly defined?

-### b. **Scalability**
+2. **Scalability**
     - Can the approach handle increased data volume and variety?
     - Will tools and processes still work as the company grows?

-### c. **Automation Potential**
+3. **Automation Potential**
     - Are there opportunities to automate quality checks, lineage tracking, and reporting?
     - Does automation reduce human error without sacrificing oversight?

-### d. **Compliance Coverage**
+4. **Compliance Coverage**
     - Does the strategy meet all applicable regulatory requirements?
     - Is there a regular audit process?

-### e. **Stakeholder Engagement**
+5. **Stakeholder Engagement**
     - Are business teams, compliance officers, and engineers involved?
     - Is feedback from data users collected and acted upon?

-### f. **Cost-Benefit Analysis**
+6. **Cost-Benefit Analysis**
     - Does the value of improved data outweigh the investment in tools and processes?
     - Are open-source or low-cost options viable without losing quality?

 ---